October 1, 2010

 Buccal Swab - Method of tissue sample collection that involves gathering cells from the cheek on the inside of the mouth.
 The sample is used to identify DNA characteristics, which provides evidence to determine paternity.

-Caretaker - A parent, relative, or guardian who has physical custody of a child.
+Caretaker Relative - A parent, relative, or guardian who has physical custody of a child.
 When making a good cause determination, a caretaker relative is defined as:

 Case Closure – The process used when a IV-D case meets federal case closure criteria and the case is closed.
 Once a case is closed, all locate, establishment, and enforcement actions stop.